 Results 1–10 of 12 for "Profile"X related to "Committee on Disability Issues in..."
-Refine Your Search Refine Your Search TopicWomen & men (2)Race (1)Document TypeProfileXYear2011 (1)Author/ContributorAustin, Stephanie (1)Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Kaslow, Nadine (1)Takasuna, Miki (1) 2 more... [+] Thompson-Ball, Mindi (1)Vasquez, Melba J.T.
-(1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 2.Paul Meehl: 1962 APA PresidentPaul Meehl served as President of the American Psychological Association in 1962, the second youngest person to ever so serve (John Broadus Watson was five years younger).
-By the time of his election, Paul had already made major contributions, including perhaps his best known publication, Clinical Versus Statistical Prediction (1954).Profile (January 2011)3.Featured Psychologist: Arthur McDonald, PhDArthur McDonald, PhD, began his legacy in psychology in 1966, when he became the first American Indian man to earn a doctorate in psychology.Profile 4.Steven J. Breckler, PhD: Executive Director of APA's Science DirectorateSteven J. Breckler, PhD, oversees programs that support advanced training for scientists, science policy and government relations, testing and assessment, research regulations and workforce analysis.Profile 5.Featured Psychologist: John Chaney, PhDDr.
+Refine Your Search Refine Your Search TopicWomen & men (2)Health disparities (1)Race (1)Workplace issues (1)Document TypeProfileXYear2011 (1)Author/ContributorAustin, Stephanie (1)Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Takasuna, Miki (1)Thompson-Ball, Mindi (1) 1 more... [+] Vasquez, Melba J.T.
+(1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Arthur McDonald, PhDArthur McDonald, PhD, began his legacy in psychology in 1966, when he became the first American Indian man to earn a doctorate in psychology.Profile 2.Steven J. Breckler, PhD: Executive Director of APA's Science DirectorateSteven J. Breckler, PhD, oversees programs that support advanced training for scientists, science policy and government relations, testing and assessment, research regulations and workforce analysis.Profile 3.Featured Psychologist: John Chaney, PhDDr.
 John Chaney's studies academic achievement in American Indian students and his research focuses on stress and coping influences on long-term adjustment in pediatric chronic illness and on attributional style, helplessness and depression in adults with chronic illness.
-Chaney became an American Psychological Association Fellow in 2010 and received APA’s Division 22 Research Excellence Award.Profile 6.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 7.Tsuruko Haraguchi (1886 - 1915)Tsuruko Haraguchi was the first Japanese woman to receive a PhD and performed research on mental fatigue.Profile 8.Naomi Weisstein (b.
-1939)Naomi Weisstein’s now-classic paper "Psychology constructs the female" brought second wave feminism and academic psychology together in the United States.Profile 9.Biography of Lillie Lewin BowmanLillie Lewin Bowman, Educational Psychologist and “Red-Hot Feminist”, was an entrepreneur who not only excelled in academic and professional realms, but also challenged the societal norms of her times.
+Chaney became an American Psychological Association Fellow in 2010 and received APA’s Division 22 Research Excellence Award.Profile 4.Dr.
+Jason Purnell, Social PsychologistPurnell uses psychological science to understand how poverty, education and race influence health outcomes.Profile 5.Dr.
+D. Adam Long, Social PsychologistDr.
+Long applies psychological science to determine what programs and policies foster healthy behaviors among employees and within organizations.
+Profile 6.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 7.Paul Meehl: 1962 APA PresidentPaul Meehl served as President of the American Psychological Association in 1962, the second youngest person to ever so serve (John Broadus Watson was five years younger).
+By the time of his election, Paul had already made major contributions, including perhaps his best known publication, Clinical Versus Statistical Prediction (1954).Profile (January 2011)8.Tsuruko Haraguchi (1886 - 1915)Tsuruko Haraguchi was the first Japanese woman to receive a PhD and performed research on mental fatigue.Profile 9.Naomi Weisstein (b.
+1939)Naomi Weisstein’s now-classic paper "Psychology constructs the female" brought second wave feminism and academic psychology together in the United States.Profile 10.Biography of Lillie Lewin BowmanLillie Lewin Bowman, Educational Psychologist and “Red-Hot Feminist”, was an entrepreneur who not only excelled in academic and professional realms, but also challenged the societal norms of her times.
 Profile Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Profile"X related to "Committee on Disability Issues in..."